delucis/cs.2click/cs.audio-harmonizer/README.md

 # `[cs.audio-harmonizer]`
 Module for the [Music 264 “Modular”](https://github.com/mus264/music-264-modular).

-Will receive audio input, combine it with pitch-shifted versions of itself and output a harmonized version of the audio.
+Will receive audio signal, combine it with pitch-shifted versions of itself and output a harmonized version of the audio.

 ## Goals